 Eventually Dupree did hand over business records to investigators.

-He said he feels betrayed that Dupree’s defense strategy is to blame him.
+He said he feels betrayed that Pisano’s defense strategy is to blame him.

 Within days, Dupree texted Pisano’s wife, Tracy.